CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/PacifiCorp Performance Metric Example/ReadMe.md

 ###Changes to Model
 Addition of three reservoirs to lower-bear river have been included: Soda, Grace, and Oneida.
 Each reservoir will have a Storage Capacity, Volume Elevation Curve, Net Evaporation, and a delivery Priority.
 ###Definitions of Performance Criteria
 Hydropower Generation:  Megawatts (MW).
 The amount of energy produced by the dam when water is released.
+The objective is to maximize this value.

 Unmet Water Demand:  Acre-foot (ac-ft).
 The amount of water delivered to demand sites of the entire system.
+The objective is to minimize this value.

 This will be tested with two methods: 1) observing changes in reservoir operation and release policy, 2) chaining the priority of energy production demand with respect to water delivery demand.
 ###How to calculate performance metrics: